 Over the course of 2025, young migrant artists from community groups across London took part in arts workshops with Kazzum Arts.
 The artists, from Brighter Futures, ECPAT, Shpresa, CARAS, The Create Group, and Young Roots explored the keys themes of power, dreams, cities, nature, light and dark, freedom, hope, connection, games, and play.
 This work was brought together in an exhibition at Oxford House in Bethnal Green which was visited by over 1000 people.
+The Pathways Art Show has been turned into a digital exhibition to ensure that members of the public can continue to enjoy the amazing artwork now that the physical exhibition has closed.

 The exhibition showcased a variety of art-forms including poetry, collage, photography, printmaking, design, and sculpture, showcasing many forms of self-expression.
 Through their work, different groups explored questions close to their hearts, weaving together imagination and lived experience to give shape to their thoughts, feelings, and ideas.